What do Pace School Programs include?

-Pace School programs are a constellation of services that fulfill our mission to enable any child to thrive.
-Pace School responds to the needs of individuals, families and school districts and is committed to constantly evolving our programs and services.
-Currently Pace School Programs include:
+Pace offers a variety of services in several locations in the hopes of fulfilling our mission to enable any child to thrive.
+Responding to individuals, families, and school districts, Pace is committed to constantly evolving our programs and services to meet their needs.
+Current Pace programs include:

-The 34 Approved Private Schools in Pennsylvania were created in 1961 to educate students with the most severe disabilities.
-APS’s are jointly funded by the Commonwealth and by the school districts that refer students.
-Services are free to eligible students
+The 33 Approved Private Schools in Pennsylvania were created in 1961 to educate students with the most severe disabilities.
+APS’s are jointly funded by the Commonwealth and the referring school districts.
+Services are free to eligible students.

 What is a school-based “Partial Hospitalization Program”?

-A School-Based Partial Hospitalization Program (SBPH) enables children and adolescents to receive an on-site therapeutic level of care that is more concentrated than outpatient services and less intrusive than inpatient care.
+Children and adolescents enrolled in the School Based Partial Hospitalization Program receive an on-site therapeutic level of care that is more concentrated than outpatient services and less intrusive than inpatient care.

 What characteristics distinguish the students at Pace School?